jonoman55/GTAWS_v2/README.md

 That way you can just press your function key and press the key you programed; Then the log file will be created automatically.
 I know Rockstar released a feature for telling you the time remaining in the casion;
-However, I personal like to know when I last spun the wheel without kauching GTA5.
+However, I personal like to know when I last spun the wheel without lauching GTA5.
 Good luck on your Lucky Wheel Spins!
 Enjoy!